 Can I eat a dragon fruit that has green skin?

 In most varieties of dragon fruit, green skin is a sign that it is unripe.
-However, there are some varieties of dragon fruit that have a dark yellow color that mirrors a light green.
+However, some varieties of dragon fruit have a dark yellow color that mirrors a light green.

 Which color of dragonfruit is best?

-When it comes to selecting dragon fruit by color, preference for sweetness matters.
+When selecting dragon fruit by color, preference for sweetness matters.
 The most popular color of dragon fruit is the red dragon fruit.
-This variation has a deep red outside and a white fleshy inside that is peppered with black seeds.
+This variation has a deep red outside and a white fleshy inside peppered with black seeds.
 This dragon fruit variety’s the sweetest.

 How do I tell if my dragon fruit is ripe or not?

 You don’t need to feel or cut into the dragon fruit to see if it is ripe.
-If your dragon fruit has skin that is green or has splotches of lighter color, it is unripe.
-You know that your dragon fruit is ripe when it is an even color.
-Cutting into it earlier means that your flesh will not have the chance to fully ripen.
+If your dragon fruit has green skin or splotches of lighter color, it is unripe.
+You know your dragon fruit is ripe when it is an even color.
+Cutting into it earlier means your flesh will not have the chance to fully ripen.

 Dragon fruit comes in many colors.
 With each color, you get a varying level of taste and sweetness.